Pusty/writeups/MidnightSunCTF2019Quals/README.md

 ## Solution

-Extracting the files from img-file using reveals a COMMAND.COM file which contains the functionality of the restrictive DOS-shell that is accessible after entering the correct boot password.
+Extracting the files from the img-file reveals a COMMAND.COM file which contains the functionality of the restrictive DOS-shell that is accessible after entering the correct boot password.

-Within the COMMAND.COM the text-input method contains a bug which reduces the pointer-address for the next character by 1 if backspace is pressed to remove a character but it does not check if there are characters to remove.
+Within the COMMAND.COM the text-input method contains a bug which reduces the pointer-address for the next character by 1 if backspace is pressed but it does not check if there are characters left to remove.

 ![](exploitableCode.PNG)